deepdyn/pose-selective-sparse-GCNNs/README.md

 For any questions, issues, or collaboration inquiries related to this project, please feel free to contact the authors:

-- **Dr. S. Pradeep** – Post-Doctoral
+- **S. Pradeep** – Post-Doctoral
-  Researcher and Principal Investigator at the Machine Intelligence Lab, Department of Computer Science and Engineering, IIT Roorkee
+  Principal Investigator at the Machine Intelligence Lab, Department of Computer Science and Engineering, IIT Roorkee

   Email: pradeep.cs@sric.iitr.ac.in